tsukhu/sveltekit-demo/README.md

 Experiments with Svelte kit

+## About

+This provides a complete set of samples built with SvelteKit and deployed on Vercel.
+This is an ongoing project and will continue to be enhanced with more samples which bring out the power of SvelteKit.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: